s41nt0l3xus/CTF-writeups/gpnctf-2025/WebGL-bird/README.md

 Let’s inspect that address: `0x00005c5dc2239150`.
 ```
 pwndbg> info symbol 0x00005c5dc2239150
-vtable for JS::ArrayBuffer + 16 in section .data.rel.ro of target:/work/ladybird/libexec/WebConten
+vtable for JS::ArrayBuffer + 16 in section .data.rel.ro ...
 ```
 That’s the vtable pointer of the `ArrayBuffer` object.